TUDelft-MUDE/teacher/book/book.md

 Depending on the type of user you want to be, you need to know only a few details or a bit more.
 If you're completely new, go through the general introduction to these kind of books at platforms in the 'Your first TeachBook!' part of the  [TeachBooks Manual](https://teachbooks.io/manual/intro.html).
 If you already now the basic, go through  relevant pages (indicated per user type per page) in the `Getting going!` part of the manual.

 The yearly and draft branches are protected with [a ruleset](./Protect_main.json).
-This is requiring pull requests for the with 1 approval (which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase and blocking force pushes while allowing bypass by organization admins and the MUDE MT.
+This is requiring pull requests for the with 1 approval from the content leader(which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase and blocking force pushes while allowing bypass by organization admins and the MUDE MT.

 Starting in the academic year 2025-2026, we apply ['TeachBooks versioning with `academic_year.additions.errata`](https://teachbooks.io/manual/installation-and-setup/versioning_changelog.html).
 This is coordinated by the content coordinator.